samcuxx/WinCux-v2/ARCHITECTURE.md

-# Desktop Pro - Architecture Documentation
+# WinCux - Architecture Documentation

 ## Overview

-Desktop Pro is a professional Windows 11-style desktop application built with Electron, Next.js, Tailwind CSS, and shadcn/ui.
+WinCux is a professional Windows 11-style desktop application built with Electron, Next.js, Tailwind CSS, and shadcn/ui.
 The application provides wallpaper management and Rainmeter integration with a modern, clean interface.

 ## Project Structure